jrmadsen/madthreading/README.md

 Madthreading provides a generic interface to using atomics and, when C++11 is not available, provides a mutexed-based interface that works like an atomic.

-There are two forms of tasks: standard and a tree type design.
-The tree type design is intended to be closer to the TBB design.
+There are two forms of tasks: standard and a packaged_task.
+The packaged_task type is a slight extension of std::packaged_task to run in the thread_pool.

  ##################################################

 Examples:
   - ex1  : simple usage examples
   - ex2  : simple MT pi calculation using run_loop
-  - ex3a : simple MT pi calculation using task_tree
-  - ex3b : simple MT pi calculation using task_tree + grainsize
+  - ex3  : asynchronous execution of C++ from Python with futures (requires PyBind11)
   - ex4  : a vectorization example using intrinsics
   - ex5  : demonstration of task_group usage cases
   - ex6  : PI calculations using different threading methods (for comparison)